encode/django-rest-framework/docs/examples/modelviews.rst

 .. include:: ../../examples/modelresourceexample/models.py
     :literal:

-To add an API for the model, all we need to do is create a Resource for the model, and map a couple of views to it in our urlconf.
+To add an API for the model, first we need to create a Resource for the model.

+``resources.py``

+.. include:: ../../examples/modelresourceexample/resources.py
+    :literal:

+Then we simply map a couple of views to the Resource in our urlconf.

 ``urls.py``